3 - 4 days

 Improperly submitted specimens, including grossly leaking samples; swabs submitted in non-validated transport media, including 0.9% saline or liquid Amies (E-Swabs); swab specimens submitted in aerobic or anaerobic transport devices

-Vesicular specimens collected from persons infected with a non-variola Orthopoxvirus (such as vaccinia, monkeypox, or cowpox) are expected to produce a positive result with this assay.
-Although this assay does not differentiate vaccinia or monkeypox virus from cowpox, camelpox, ectomelia or gerbilpox virus, a positive result with this assay in the United States is most likely due to monkeypox virus or vaccinia virus; however, potential exposure to other Orthopoxviruses should be considered.
+Vesicular specimens collected from persons infected with a non-variola Orthopoxvirus (such as vaccinia, mpox, or cowpox) are expected to produce a positive result with this assay.
+Although this assay does not differentiate vaccinia or mpox virus from cowpox, camelpox, ectromelia or gerbilpox virus, a positive result with this assay in the United States is most likely due to mpox virus or vaccinia virus.
+However, potential exposure to other Orthopoxviruses should be considered.

 A false negative result may occur if a sample is improperly collected, transported or handled.
 False negative results may occur if the quantity of viral DNA present in the sample is below the limit of detection for the assay.
 An inconclusive result may be returned if the lesion is not adequately sampled.